 28. ✦ Finish a Crossword Puzzle

-Select a challenging crossword to attempt and don’t cheat!
-No dictionaries or assistance allowed!
-If you don’t want too much of a challenge buy the New York Times Light & Easy crossword puzzle book.
+Select a challenging crossword to attempt, and don’t cheat—no dictionaries or assistance allowed!
+If you want something a little more simple then buy the New York Times Light & Easy crossword puzzle book.

 29. ✦ See a Foreign Film